Philadelphia Issuing a Bad Check Lawyer

 To learn more about the penalties for being convicted of issuing an invalid check, you should continue reading and speak with an experienced Philadelphia criminal defense lawyer.

-Criminal Penalties for Issuing an Invalid Check
+Criminal Penalties for Issuing an Invalid Check in Philadelphia

-If you are convicted of issuing an invalid check, the criminal penalties will depend on the circumstances of your case.
+If you are convicted of issuing an invalid check in Philadelphia, the criminal penalties will depend on the circumstances of your case.
 Specifically, the value of the check will directly affect the terms of your sentence.
 Normally, writing a bad check is not treated as a serious crime as the issuer will be given an opportunity to correct their mistake before they are charged with a crime.
 However, if the issuer does not make good on a check, they can face criminal charges.

 If a defendant is convicted of writing an invalid check for less than $200, this is considered a summary offense.
 In Pennsylvania, the maximum possible sentence for a summary offense is 90 days in prison and a $300 criminal fine.
 If an invalid check were worth more than $200 but less than $500, the grade of the offense would be a third degree misdemeanor.
 Third degree misdemeanors carry a maximum sentence of one year in prison and $2,000 in fines.
 The penalties for this offense will continue to increase depending on the following circumstances: